moxshi/TasteLens/index.md

 layout: home
 ---

+Hello World!
 Welcome to the showcase website for TasteLens - AI food explorer and personal food profile:

     1. to help explore the menu or street and develop cross-cultural food literacy fast and interactively at a decision point